 Once you have this base, which is delicious as-is, the variations are endless.
 Add a little meat to the equation by frying bacon or pancetta in the pan with the shallot, or sprinkle crumbled bacon on top of the soup as a garnish when it’s done.
 Sauté mushrooms or spinach to add to the pot.
-Maybe grate a little Parmigiano-Reggiano cheese on top or melt butter until it’s browned and has a sweet, nutty aroma then drizzle it into your bowl.
+Maybe grate a little Parmigiano-Reggiano cheese on top, or melt butter until it’s browned and has a sweet, nutty aroma and then drizzle it into your bowl.

 Over medium low heat, melt the butter in a deep pan.
 Add celery and shallot/leek and sauté until soft but not overly browned, about five minutes.
-Add celery root and sauté a few minutes more, then add 6 cups of water and turn up heat slightly.
+Add celery root and sauté a few minutes more, then add 6 cups of broth or water and turn up heat slightly.
 Bring to a boil then turn the heat lower and simmer with a lid on for 35-40 minutes until the celery root is easily pierced with a fork.

 Working in small batches (to reduce the odds of splattering hot liquid on yourself and all over your kitchen) puree the soup in a blender until very smooth.
 If you prefer soup with more texture, only puree half of the celery root and leave the rest in chunks.
 Return the blended soup to the pot and slowly stir in cream or coconut milk.
 Use the remaining 2 cups of broth or water to thin out the soup to your desired consistency.
 Add salt and pepper to taste.
 Garnish with parsley and thyme.

 Nutritional Information (per serving with broth used):